 - CMS-460, Medicare Participating Physician or Supplier Agreement, is completed at time of or within 90 days of Medicare enrollment or during certain enrollment time frames.
 Providers will accept assignment for Medicare covered services and ensure Medicaid members will not be charged for services. - CMS-855B, Medicare Enrollment for Clinics/Group Practices and Other Suppliers.
-Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting, or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
+Pharmacy dispenses drugs administered by a practitioner in a long-term care facility, practitioner's office, infusion center, or home setting. or is dispensing drugs covered by National Government Services (NGS) enrollment that are selfadministered. or is dispensing and administering vaccines covered by Medicare Part B. - CMS-855S, Durable Medical Equipment, Prosthetics, Orthotics, and Supplies (DMEPOS) Suppliers.
 Pharmacy dispenses diabetic supplies, nebulizer drugs, oral anticancer or antiemetic drugs, etc. covered by Medicare Part B.

-Pharmacies are subject to audit, recovery, and Medicaid provider termination for non-compliance with the requirement of Medicare enrollment.
-Pharmacies that do not have or maintain CMS-855B (Supplier Type - Pharmacy) or CMS-855S

-(Supplier Type - Pharmacy) enrollment where required do not meet enrollment criteria, pharmacies that do not have or maintain Medicare enrollment may not be enrolled or may be disenrolled.
+Pharmacies that do not have or maintain CMS-855B (Supplier Type - Pharmacy) or CMS-855S (Supplier Type - Pharmacy) enrollment where required do not meet enrollment criteria and may not be enrolled or may be disenrolled.
 Please note, that the CMS-855B and CMS-855S are required for all new pharmacy applicants for categories of service (COS) 0441 and 0442.

-COS 0441 Pharmacy Type Description Stocks and Dispenses Medicare 855B Medicare 855S Closed-door infusion pharmacy Practitioner administered drugs Required Situational Closed-door specialty pharmacy (mail order, limited distribution drug, high-cost drugs, special handling drugs) Only select medications Situational Situational Closed-door long-term care pharmacy Full-service; outpatient type drugs, supplies, and select practitioner administered drugs provided with a contract to a NY Medicaid enrolled residential healthcare facility Required Required Open-door community pharmacy with immunization services Full-service; outpatient-type drugs, supplies, and vaccines Required Required Open-door community pharmacy with practitioner administered drugs Full-service; outpatient-type drugs, supplies, vaccines, and practitioner administered drugs Required Required
+COS 0441 Pharmacy Type Description Stocks and Dispenses Medicare 855B Medicare 855S Closed-door infusion pharmacy Practitioner administered drugs Required Situational Closed-door specialty pharmacy (mail order, limited distribution drug, high-cost drugs, special handling drugs) Only select medications Situational Situational Closed-door long-term care pharmacy Full-service; outpatient type drugs, supplies, and select practitioner administered drugs provided with contract to a NY Medicaid enrolled residential healthcare facility Required Required Open-door community pharmacy with immunization services Full-service; outpatient-type drugs, supplies, and vaccines Required Required Open-door community pharmacy with practitioner administered drugs Full-service; outpatient-type drugs, supplies, and practitioner administered drugs Required Required

-\Closed door is defined as a pharmacy provider that does not serve the general public using walk-in service; they service directly to the member at the place of administration or facility or home to which the member resides.
+Closed door is defined as a pharmacy provider that does not serve the general public using walk-in service; they service directly to the member at the place of administration or facility or home to which the member resides.